-- Next, a nurse will escort you to the pre-procedure area where you will be provided a patient gown and warm blankets.
-The staff will perform assessments of your vital signs, place an IV in your arm and administer any pre-operative medications ordered by your physician.
+- Next, a nurse will escort you to the preprocedure area where you will be provided a patient gown and warm blankets.
+The staff will perform assessments of your vital signs, place an IV in your arm, and administer any preoperative medications ordered by your physician.
 The nurses will check your pulses and mark them with a skin marker.
 Finally, a nurse will trim the hair closest to your procedure access site.
-Please do not attempt to shave the hair at home, any knicks or cuts are entry points for bacteria and place you at higher risk of infection.
+Please do not attempt to shave the hair at home; any nicks or cuts are entry points for bacteria and place you at higher risk of infection.

 The physician will give you your results following the procedure.
-Please make sure the party accompanying is aware they need to remain at the facility throughout the duration of the procedure as the physician may be unavailable at a later time to discuss your results until your follow up appointment.
+Please make sure the party accompanying you is aware they need to remain at the facility throughout the duration of the procedure as the physician may be unavailable at a later time to discuss your results until your follow-up appointment.